Oakleigh Football Club

-Oakleigh Football Club, nicknamed the Devils, was an Australian rules football club from Oakleigh which played in the VFA from 1929 until 1994.
-Oakleigh wore purple guernseys with a gold monogram thus giving them their original nickname the Purple and Golds.
+The Oakleigh Football Club, nicknamed the Devils, was an Australian rules football club based in the Melbourne suburb of Oakleigh that competed in the Victorian Football Association (VFA) from 1929 until 1994.

+Oakleigh wore purple guernseys with a gold monogram, thus giving them their original nickname, the Purple and Golds.

 History

 The club was formed in 1891 and after having success in the Melbourne Districts Association (premierships in 1907, 1924, & 1928), they were one of two teams admitted into the VFA in 1929, the other being Sandringham.

 With former Essendon star player and coach, and future Fitzroy and Carlton coach Frank Maher in charge they won a premiership in just their second season with a 9-point win over Northcote in a very spiteful game, 9.6 (60) to 7.9 (51).
 The game had erupted into full scale violence during the last term when a Northcote defender elbowed an Oakleigh forward in the face and an all in brawl, involving a number of spectators as well as most players, ensued.
 Under the rules of the time, Oakleigh would have been able to challenge Northcote the following week if they had lost this game as they had finished as minor premiers after the home and away matches preceding the finals series.
 The two sides met once more in the Grand Final the following year and Oakleigh again got the better of Northcote, winning by 3 points despite kicking inaccurately, 10.14 (74) to 11.5 (71).

 It would be the last time the club saw finals football until 1949 when they made it all the way to the Grand Final before losing when a Williamstown player kicked a goal with only seconds to play to put his team in front.
 They earned the minor premiership the following season and outplayed Port Melbourne to win their third premiership.
 In 1952 the teams met again in the Grand Final and Oakleigh won comfortably.

 Another drought ensued and Oakleigh didn't make the finals again until 1959.
 They won their 5th premiership in 1960 despite not being able to play at their home ground which was having resurfacing work.